troglobit/troglobit.github.io/content/projects/mrouted.markdown

 ---
 name: mrouted
 title: "The original multicast routing daemon"
-date: 2017-01-01 20:28:00 +02:00
+date: 2019-02-24 11:21:31 +01:00
 aliases: /mrouted.html
 ---
 <img src="/images/dvmrp.png" style="width: 300px; height: 229px; float: right">

 mrouted is an implementation of the IPv4 multicast routing protocol DVMRP, [RFC 1075][].
-It is capable of turning a UNIX workstation, or an embedded Linux device, into a multicast router with tunnelling support, in order to cross non-multicast-aware routers.
+It is capable of turning a UNIX workstation, or Linux device, into a multicast router with tunnelling[^1] support.

-DVMRP is a distance vector based protocol, derived from RIP, suitable for closely located multicast users in smaller networks.
-It uses the "flood and prune" method, where multicast is flooded until neighboring routers opt out from unwanted multicast groups.
+The Distantance Vector Multicast Routing Protocol (DVMRP), derived from RIP, is suitable for smaller/dense networks.
+It employs the "flood and prune" method, where multicast is flooded until neighboring routers opt out from unwanted multicast groups.
 For a more thorough explanation of the protocol, see [RFC 1075][].
 In larger networks, with sparsely located nodes, you might want to look into [pimd](/pimd.html).
 For many use-cases static multicast routing, [smcroute](/smcroute.html) may be sufficient.

-The mrouted routing daemon was developed by David Waitzman, Craig Partridge, Steve Deering, Ajit Thyagarajan, Bill Fenner, David Thaler and Daniel Zappala.
+mrouted was developed by David Waitzman, Craig Partridge, Steve Deering, Ajit Thyagarajan, Bill Fenner, David Thaler and Daniel Zappala.
 With contributions by many others.

-The last release by Mr. Fenner was 3.9-beta3 on April 26 1999 and mrouted has been in "beta" status since then.
-Several prominent UNIX operating systems, such as AIX, Solaris, [HP-UX][], BSD/OS, NetBSD, FreeBSD, OpenBSD as well as most GNU/Linux based distributions have used that beta as a de facto stable release, with (mostly) minor patches for system adaptations.
-Over time however many dropped support, but Debian and OpenBSD kept it under their wings.
+The last release by Mr. Fenner was 3.9-beta3 on April 26 1999.
+Several prominent UNIX operating systems, such as AIX, Solaris, [HP-UX][], BSD/OS, NetBSD, FreeBSD, OpenBSD as well as most GNU/Linux based distributions have used that release, with (mostly) minor patches for system adaptations.
+However, over time many dropped support, but Debian and OpenBSD kept it under their wings.

 In March 2003 the OpenBSD project, led by the fearless Theo de Raadt,